Tanisaki witness relations for harmonic differential forms: Introduction

 \subsection{Overview of results}

 We present a large family of relations between harmonic differential forms of the symmetric group.
 These relations are involved in a series of conjectures and results concerning higher coinvariant algebras.
 Combining a recent conjecture of Zabrocki \cite{1902.08966} on super diagonal coinvariant algebras with results of Haglund--Rhoades--Shimozono \cite{MR3783430} on generalized coinvariant algebras related to the Delta Conjecture of Haglund--Remmel--Wilson \cite{MR3811519} suggests the existence of a filtration of the harmonic differential forms of the symmetric group whose successive quotients are cohomology rings of Springer fibers; see \Cref{que:main}.
 These cohomology rings were given a well-known presentation by Tanisaki \cite{MR685425}.
-Separately, a recent conjecture of Wallach and the author \cite{sw2} gives an explicit description of the harmonic differential forms in terms of certain differential operators from \cite{MR4258767} applied to the Vandermonde determinant.
+Separately, a recent conjecture of Wallach and the author \cite{sw2}\footnote{ This conjecture was proven by Rhoades--Wilson \cite{RW23} after this manuscript was submitted.} gives an explicit description of the harmonic differential forms in terms of certain differential operators from \cite{MR4258767} applied to the Vandermonde determinant.

 Our main results are two families of ``Tanisaki witness relations'' between these explicit harmonic differential forms, \Cref{thm:generic_Pieri} and \Cref{thm:hook_witness_extreme}.
 Together with a novel bijection, \Cref{thm:bijection}, our relations are sufficient to prove the hoped-for filtration for $1$-forms, \Cref{cor:1_forms}.
 They also provide ``almost all'' of the necessary relations in a certain asymptotic sense, see \Cref{rem:generic}.
 Our arguments are combinatorial and effectively construct certain intricate sign-reversing involutions.